 So, that has clearly been on my mind.

 Another idea that keeps messing with my mind is a summary of Beyond Freedom and Dignity by B.F.
 Skinner.
 I was shocked to find that a book from 1971 could mirror some of my own thoughts so well.
 Unfortunately it's apparently poorly written, and it's also from 1971 so it shows its age.
-While some of Skinners conclusions, or some of his specific observations about humans don't seem accurate to me, his core arguments seem consistent with the reality I've observed.
+While some of Skinner's conclusions specific observations about humans don't seem accurate to me, his core arguments seem consistent with the reality I've observed.
 Instead of Aristotle, as expected, most of my conversations with classmates end up stuck on Skinner.

 Two comments from random users on goodreads help sum up the controversy I've observed among my peers: